thakuad/Hamro-Recipes/README.md

 # Hamro-Recipes

-#This is a recipe project and updated
+#This is a recipe project
+# work is in process